Nestlé (NESN) Given a CHF 95 Price Target at Goldman Sachs Group

-Goldman Sachs Group set a CHF 95 target price on Nestlé (VTX:NESN) in a research note released on Wednesday morning.
-The firm currently has a buy rating on the stock.
+Nestlé (VTX:NESN) has been given a CHF 95 target price by investment analysts at Goldman Sachs Group in a research note issued on Tuesday.
+The brokerage presently has a “buy” rating on the stock.

-NESN has been the topic of a number of other reports.
-JPMorgan Chase & Co. set a CHF 95 target price on Nestlé and gave the stock a buy rating in a report on Thursday, September 20th.
-Cfra set a CHF 90 target price on Nestlé and gave the stock a buy rating in a report on Friday, October 19th.
-Royal Bank of Canada set a CHF 85 target price on Nestlé and gave the stock a buy rating in a report on Thursday, October 18th.
-Jefferies Financial Group set a CHF 94 target price on Nestlé and gave the stock a buy rating in a report on Thursday, October 18th.
-Finally, Baader Bank set a CHF 92 target price on Nestlé and gave the stock a buy rating in a report on Wednesday, December 19th.
-One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating and twelve have given a buy rating to the company’s stock.
-The company currently has a consensus rating of Buy and a consensus target price of CHF 88.42.
+Several other equities analysts have also recently weighed in on NESN.
+Baader Bank set a CHF 92 price objective on shares of Nestlé and gave the stock a “buy” rating in a research report on Wednesday, December 19th.
+JPMorgan Chase & Co. set a CHF 95 price objective on shares of Nestlé and gave the stock a “buy” rating in a research report on Thursday, September 20th.
+UBS Group set a CHF 84 price objective on shares of Nestlé and gave the stock a “neutral” rating in a research report on Thursday, October 18th.
+Cfra set a CHF 90 price objective on shares of Nestlé and gave the stock a “buy” rating in a research report on Friday, October 19th.
+Finally, BNP Paribas set a CHF 81 price objective on shares of Nestlé and gave the stock a “neutral” rating in a research report on Thursday, September 20th.
+One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and twelve have given a buy rating to the stock.
+The stock presently has a consensus rating of “Buy” and an average price target of CHF 88.42.

 Nestle SA is a nutrition, health and wellness company.
 The Company’s segments are Zone Europe, Middle East and North Africa (EMENA); Zone Americas (AMS); Zone Asia, Oceania and sub-Saharan Africa (AOA); Nestle Waters; Nestle Nutrition, and Other Businesses.
 The Company operates in the United States, Greater China Region, Switzerland and Rest of the World.